Nikhil7437/Small-startup-website/README.md

 # Small startup website

-For the creation of this website i used  html and css .
-And it's completely responsive as for devloping hte greate user experience
+During the creation of this website i used  html and css and it's completely responsive as for developing the grate user experience